radioblahaj/amazing-anemone-393e0/src/pages/posts/working-from-home.md

 become the Galaxy Note's default e-reader app.
 But in the end it proved too difficult a market to innovate in.
 With publishers still scared of ebooks and Amazon having a near-monopoly we weren't able to execute as we hoped.

-What was the process of building WIP and BetaList?
-What were some of the mistakes you tackled early on?
+ ## What was the process of building WIP and BetaList?
+What were some of the
+mistakes you tackled early on?
 The process for my successful products is always the same: start really small.
 Ship.
 Iterate based on user feedback.
 I still fall in the trap of trying to think too far ahead and guessing what people want.
 I then end up building features I'd like people to use, but nobody actually asked for or needs.

-Expensive.chat, is a social experiment you have.
+ ## Expensive.chat, is a social experiment you have.
 I’m sure people wonder!
+How
-How much have you made from it?
+much have you made from it?
 That was a fun one!
 It got a lot of press coverage and definitely helped me get my name out there.
 But financially it didn't really do much.
 I think it was less than a
 $1,000 in revenue.
 Highscore Money ( https://highscore.money ) did a multiple of
 that with a technically much simpler product.
 That just goes to show that technical complexity and revenue are not related.
-What do you say to new makers + founders looking to grow business.
-A Peice of advice you didnt have, yet you can give?
+ ## What do you say to new makers + founders looking to grow business.
+A Peiceof advice you didnt have, yet you can give?

 Expect to fail.
 Most ideas don't work out.
 And that's fine.
 The lesson here is not to try and figure out the right idea before you start, but to start immediately and assume whatever you're working on won't work out.
 But if you keep doing that and